Thomas (lower leg) appears to be ready to go for the Ravens' voluntary offseason workouts, Sean Grogan of the Cecil Whig reports.

 The Ravens will get an upgrade at free safety a week after they released Eric Weddle, handing Thomas a massive contract that includes $32 million guaranteed.
 The former Seahawk will celebrate his 30th birthday in May and is coming off a 2018 campaign in which he picked off three passes in four games before suffering a season-ending fractured tibia that required surgery.
 Thomas should be healthy long before training camp, and possibly even for the start of the offseason program in April.
 The Ravens have suffered major losses in the front seven early this offseason, but their secondary now looks stronger than ever.

-There were rumors throughout 2018 about the Texas native getting traded to the Cowboys, with discussion finally ending after he suffered a fractured tibia Week 4.
-The 29-year-old safety was his usual dominant self prior to the injury, piling up 22 tackles (16 solo), five passes defensed and three interceptions in four games for the Seahawks.
+Sherman also acknowledged that Thomas would likely sign with Dallas if the money is approximately equal, a sentiment that doesn't come as a surprise after there were prevalent rumors throughout 2018 suggesting the Cowboys were interested in acquiring the Texas native via trade.
+No deal ultimately materialized, however, after Thomas' season ended when he suffered a fractured tibia in Week 4.
+The 29-year-old was his usual dominant self prior to the injury, piling up 22 tackles (16 solo), five passes defensed and three interceptions in four games for the Seahawks.
 While Thomas may prefer to play closer to home, the 49ers have better cap flexibility than the Cowboys, albeit with a major disadvantage in terms of state income tax.
 Thomas should be healthy long before the start of training camp.

 Thomas will have surgery to place a rod in his left leg, Ian Rapoport of NFL Network reports.

 The procedure will increase his odds of making a full recovery, and he'll aim to be healthy by March 11 when free agency opens.
 The 29-year-old safety won't play for the rest of this season, and due to his frustrations with Seattle's front office, it's unlikely he re-signs with the Seahawks.